grpc/proposal/A93-xds-ext-proc.md

 For every event in the data plane RPC (client headers, client message, client half-close, server headers, server message, and server trailers), the filter can be configured to send the contents of that event to the ext_proc server.
+The responses from the ext_proc server will indicate what modifications to make to the data plane RPC before allowing it to proceed.
 The specific behavior for each event is covered below.

 For each data plane RPC, the first time the filter needs to send an event to the ext_proc server, the filter will create a stream to the ext_proc